Homemade shampoo can be made with just two common and natural pantry ingredients. It’s also cheaper than store-bought and works just as well.

 - Massage baking soda shampoo into your scalp for at least 2 minutes.

 - Give your hair a few weeks to adjust to the change (could take 2-3 weeks or more).

 - Blend up some whole oats in a good blender (like a Vitamix) then mix with baking soda and water.
 Different people prefer different consistencies so add oat flour slowly until desired thickness is reached.

 - Mix cornstarch or arrowroot powder with the baking soda and water (add enough for desired thickness).

 - Use both oats and cornstarch.
-Try this mixture: 1 c. warm water, 1 Tbsp. baking soda, and equal parts cornstarch & oatmeal flour to thicken (approx. 3/4 Tbsp each).
+Try this mixture: 1 cup warm water, 1 tablespoon baking soda, and equal parts cornstarch and oatmeal flour to thicken (approx. ¾ tablespoon of each).

-- Proper Names for Baking Soda on U.S. Department of Energy’s, Ask A Scientist
+- Proper Names for Baking Soda.
+U.S. Department of Energy’s, Ask A Scientist.